 LINDA GRANT BRANHAM

 Linda was born in Cedar Rapids, Iowa where she attended school and later on continued her education at Greenbrier College for Women and then Stanford University.
-She was raised in a Frank Lloyd Wright Usonian style home, which was partially built by her parents on time off from their busy schedule running a local CBS television station.
+She was raised in a Frank Lloyd Wright Usonian style home, which was partially built by her parents during time off from their busy schedule running a local CBS television station.
 After extensive travel throughout Europe, Linda settled in New York City where she held several jobs at once, including a stint with ABC News.
 After raising two children in Vermont, (where she also raised goats and was in the Scandinavian furniture business) she moved to Connecticut and eventually ended up in Boulder, Colorado where she expanded her interests in the culinary world.
 After her children were on their own she continued her desire to explore the unknown and landed a job as head chef at a fly-fishing lodge in Alaska.
 This is where she met Chris in 1989.
 They married in 1990 and started Royal Wolf Lodge soon after.
 Linda’s son Christopher and daughter-in-law, Olina, live in Colorado where they have two sons, Noa and Miles.
 Her daughter Alix and son-in-law Jason live in Anchorage, Alaska.
 Linda divides her time between running Royal Wolf Lodge, writing fiction, reading, and yearly trips to East Africa, where they have started a small tour business.